EvaJF/continual_tuto/README.md

 where $f_i$ is the individual forgetting, computed as $f_i = \max_{i \leq k \leq T} Acc_k^i - Acc_T^i$

 Implementation : In `vanilla_expe.py`, the coefficient $i, j$ of the `acc_mat` matrix contains the accuracy $Acc_i^j$ of model $\mathcal{M}_i$ on the test samples from $D_j$.
+We can also compute average forgetting at the class level.

 ```python
 max_acc = np.max(acc_mat, axis=0)